 In her relationships with clients, Amy listens carefully to attend to the full picture of an organization’s work and a client’s broader goals, such as capacity building and ongoing use of results.
 She practices thoughtful partnership, blending project, community, and other types of expertise with evaluation expertise for a multifaceted approach.
 This is rooted in her belief that everyone has unique strengths to bring to projects and that thinking together can bring the best outcomes.
+Amy is also adept at partnering with clients to come to a deeper and clearer understanding of their goals—and the exact steps needed to reach them.
+She collaborates with clients to create a structured path toward those goals, a process that can include visioning, planning, and project management support.

 Qualitative evaluation and research